sgh4000/vehicle-tutorial/GhofranLab3/IrisREADME.md

 ## Results and inteprtations:

 Each property says:
-“If the input features are in this typical range (the ‘box’), the network should predict this specific flower class.”
+“If the input features are in this typical range (box), the network should predict this specific flower class.”

 Marabou will try all possible inputs within that range to see if there’s any counterexample where the network chooses a different class.